Mbed-TLS/mbedtls/docs/use-psa-crypto.md

 You need to enable `MBEDTLS_USE_PSA_CRYPTO` if you want TLS 1.3 to use PSA everywhere.

-**Important note:** Even with this option disabled, some modules may still use PSA Crypto.
-However, it is then their responsibility to make sure it's safe to do so; in particular those modules do not require `psa_crypto_init()` to be called.
-So, enabling `MBEDTLS_USE_PSA_CRYPTO` basically means:
-- as a user, you promise to call `psa_crypto_init()` before using any function from PK, X.509 or TLS;
-- in return, those modules will use PSA Crypto as much as possible (see exceptions belos).
-Conversely, not enabling this option means you have no obligation to call `psa_crypto_init()` (unless as documented by other options  such as TLS 1.3), but modules can still decide to use PSA if they can determine it is available and initialized.
+**Historical note:** This option was introduced at a time when PSA Crypto was still beta and not ready for production, so we made its use in X.509 and TLS
+opt-in: by default, these modules would keep using the stable, production-ready legacy (pre-PSA) crypto APIs.
+So, the scope of was X.509 and TLS, as well as some of PK for technical reasons.
+Nowadays PSA Crypto is no longer beta, and production quality, so there's no longer any reason to make its use in other modules opt-in.
+However, PSA Crypto functions require that `psa_crypto_init()` has been called before their use, and for backwards compatibility reasons we can't impose this requirement on non-PSA functions that didn't have such a requirement before.
+So, nowadays the main meaning of `MBEDTLS_USE_PSA_CRYPTO` is that the user promises to call `psa_crypto_init()` before calling any PK, X.509 or TLS functions.
+For the same compatibility reasons, we can't extend its scope.
+However, new modules in the library, such as TLS 1.3, can be introduced with a requirement to call `psa_crypto_init()`.

 New APIs / API extensions
 -------------------------